This blog post contains affiliate links. If you click through and make a purchase, I may receive a small commission (at no additional cost to you).

 Exercise for 20 minutes.
 It will help you reduce stress.

 Focus on all the good things in your life and all your lovely memories; write a list with 10 things you are grateful for.
-Identifying the things that brought us joy is a great way to create more.
+Identifying the things that brought you joy is a great way to create more.
 Think about your health, your closest relationships, your beautiful house.

 What do you do to recharge your batteries?
 What would you add to this list?